flatpickles/cellular/README.md

 This repository contains a standalone version of [Cellular](https://longitude.studio/Cellular), and a simple demo of how it can be used within an iframe.

 The main project is in the `cellular` subdirectory, and has been built with TypeScript and a handful of dependencies.
-Using Vite, we can easily run it locally, and build a minified & bundled static project to be embedded in a larger site.
+Using Vite, we can easily run it locally, and build a minified & bundled static project to be deployed independently on a server, then embedded in a larger site.

 ## Running Locally